jinlee487/xls_to_xlsx_conversion_script/README.md

 ### 📑 How to Install

-The main idea is to simplify the process of converting xls files to xlsx.
+The main idea is to simplify the process of converting xls files to xlsx files.

 Before:
 You should download Jupyter Notebook, open the config file and edit the directory to the your specified directory: